replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 When that Ceph cluster becomes healthy (with at least 3 replicas), the "distributed" storageclass will be created using rook-ceph.
 However, a migration will not begin until one of three things occurs:

-1. The user approves the migration in kotsadm
+1. The user approves the migration in KOTS
 2. The user runs `install.sh` on a primary node, and accepts a prompt to migrate storage
 3. The user runs the `migrate-multinode-storage` command in `tasks.sh` from a primary node

 The migration process will NOT be triggered automatically.
-While the migration process is available to be triggered, a banner will be shown in Kotsadm indicating that the migration is available, and that the cluster is currently in an undesirable state.
+While the migration process is available to be triggered, a banner will be shown in the KOTS browser UI indicating that the migration is available, and that the cluster is currently in an undesirable state.

 The migration process will be as follows:
 A trigger configmap will be created in the `kurl` namespace, to be observed by EKCO, prompting it to carry out the following steps.
-If MinIO is present, Kotsadm will be scaled down, and the existing `sync-object-store` command will be used to migrate data from MinIO to Rook.
+If MinIO is present, KOTS will be scaled down, and the existing `sync-object-store` Go command will be used to migrate data from MinIO to Rook.
-Kotsadm, Registry, and Velero will then be updated to use the Rook object store, and Kotsadm scaled back up.
+KOTS, Registry, and Velero will then be updated to use the Rook object store, and KOTS scaled back up.
 After MinIO data is migrated and its consumers updated, the MinIO statefulset and namespace will be deleted.
 `pvmigrate` will then be used to migrate all data from the "scaling" storageclass to the "distributed" storageclass, and the default storageclass will be changed to "distributed".
 This process does involve downtime, caused by stopping pods using "scaling" storage, and is why we require the migration to be manually initiated.